WHAT IS REFUGE RECOVERY ?

 Author and Buddhist teacher Noah Levine, the founder of ATS and Refuge Recovery, has taught Buddhist principles and practices to alcoholics and addicts for over 25 years.
 A recovering alcoholic/addict himself, he’s written four books: Dharma Punx, Against the Stream, Heart of the Revolution, and Refuge Recovery.
 For his many accomplishments, he was the recipient of a Heroes in Recovery Award from Foundations Recovery Network in 2015.

 Noah founded the Against The Stream Meditation Society, LA in 2008.
-While meditation societies are open to anyone seeking to learn about Buddhism, a large part of those communities have histories of substance abuse, and Refuge Recovery evolved out of these recovering alcoholics/addicts’ need for mutual support.
+While meditation societies are open to anyone seeking to learn about Buddhism, members of those communities have histories of substance abuse, and Refuge Recovery evolved out of these recovering alcoholics/addicts’ need for mutual support.

 Refuge Recovery draws a mix of people.
 Some also participate in 12-step recovery programs.
 Many have years, even decades, of time clean and sober.
 They are attracted by how a Buddhist perspective can deepen their spiritual practice.
 Others may have failed to find a home in a 12-step program.
 They are attracted to Refuge Recovery’s secular, non-theistic approach.